rhansenne/synacorchallenge/README.md

-# Syncore Challenge Solution in Java
+# Synacor Challenge Solution in Java

-My (quick & dirty) solution in Java for the Syncore Challenge: https://challenge.synacor.com/
+My (quick & dirty) solution in Java for the Synacor Challenge: https://challenge.synacor.com/

 **SPOILERS ahead** - don't read on if you plan to attempt the challenge yourself!